coracle-social/coracle/README.md

 # Bugs

+- [ ] Alerts are not showing likes, just generally screwy.
+Maybe because I threadify before adding to the db?
 - [ ] Sync mentions box and in-reply mentions
 - [ ] Add petnames for channels
   - [ ] Add notifications for chat messages